justcodeinfotech/jci-img-optimizer/readme.txt

 1. Go to you administration area in WordPress `Plugins > Add`
 2. Look for `Webp Converter and compressor` (use search form)
 3. Click on Install and activate the plugin
-4. Optional: find the settings page through `Settings > Imagify`

 = FTP Method =
-1. Upload the complete `imagify` folder to the `/wp-content/plugins/` directory
+1. Upload the complete `Webp Converter and compressor` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Optional: find the settings page through `Webp Converter menu`

 == Frequently Asked Questions ==

-=How can I measure the impact of Imagify on speed score? =
+=How can I measure the impact of Webp Converter and compressor on speed score? =

 You can use GTMetrix and Google PageSpeed Insights to check the relevant suggestions.
 It is recommended to test the following metrics before and after the image optimization: